Housing is expensive. Here’s how Harris and Trump promise to bring costs down

 To amp up that construction, especially at the cheaper end, Harris wants to expand the existing tax credits that are used to build affordable rental housing.
 She also wants to create a new tax credit that would incentivize building more starter homes.

-Harris also proposes a $40 billion fund to spur to spur new thinking on housing construction, including more affordable home designs or new ways to finance construction.
+Harris also proposes a $40 billion fund to spur new methods in housing construction, including more affordable home designs and new ways to finance construction.

 The vice president also vows to cut the red tape that slows housing construction and makes it more expensive to build.